 - 1 cup fresh basil leaves

-- 1 tbsp walnuts or pine nuts or almonds
+- 1 ½ tablespoons pine nuts or walnuts or almonds

-- Cut florets from the head of broccoli and place in the bowl of a food processor.
-Pulse until the broccoli florets are broken up into tiny pieces resembling rice, and then add riced broccoli to a large mixing bowl.
+- Cut florets from the heads of broccoli and place them in the bowl of a food processor.
+Pulse until the broccoli florets are broken up into tiny pieces resembling rice, stopping frequently to scrape down the sides of the bowl to incorporate the broccoli evenly.
+Add riced broccoli to a bowl for now.
 Repeat this step in batches until all of the broccoli is pulsed.
-Wipe out food processor to use later on.

-- Add 1 tablespoon of olive oil to a large skillet set over medium heat.
-Add broccoli rice and stir.
-Cover the skillet and cook for about 5 minutes, stirring until the broccoli has softened a bit.
-Remove the skillet from the heat.
+- Add the remaining 1 tablespoon of olive oil to a large pan set over medium heat.
+Once heated, add the broccoli rice and stir.
+Cover the pan and cook for about 5 minutes, stirring until the broccoli has tenderized slightly.

-- Fold the basil mixture and remaining 1/4 cup Parmesan into the sauteed broccoli rice.
-Season with additional salt, pepper, lemon juice, Parmesan, etc. to your taste.
+- Remove the pan from the heat and stir in the pesto until evenly combined.
+Stir in remaining 3 tablespoons of Parmesan and season with additional salt, pepper, lemon juice, Parmesan, etc. to your taste.
+Serve warm.